Mississippi Military and Veterans Benefits

 The Surviving Spouse and mother of a deceased Service member are authorized one plate that is exempt from property taxes, privilege taxes and all other taxes and fees.

 Mississippi Code 27-19-56.524

 Mississippi Code 27-19-56-444

-Mississippi Purple Heart License Plate: Purple Heart vehicle and motorcycle license plates are available for resident Service members and Veterans of U.S. Armed Forces that received the Purple Heart Medal.
+Mississippi Purple Heart License Plate: Purple Heart motor vehicle and motorcycle license plates are available for resident Service members and Veterans who were awarded the Purple Heart Medal.
 Applicants can request these license plates for all vehicles that are registered in their name, but only the first Purple Heart license plate is exempt from property taxes, privilege taxes or any other taxes and fees.
 Applicants must provide proof that they received the medal.

 Mississippi Code 27-19-56.5

-Mississippi Medal of Honor License Plate: Medal of Honor vehicle license plates are available for resident Service members and Veterans of U.S. Armed Forces that received the Medal of Honor.
+Mississippi Medal of Honor License Plate: Medal of Honor vehicle license plates are available for resident Service members and Veterans of U.S. Armed Forces who received the Medal of Honor.
 Applicants are authorized one license plate and will not be charged vehicle registration fees or privilege taxes.
 Applicants must request from the Mississippi Veterans Affairs a certificate that they were awarded the Medal of Honor before they order the license plate.

 Mississippi Code 27-19-54

-Mississippi Resident Service Member Driver’s License Renewal when Stationed out of State: Service members in the U.S. Armed Forces, stationed out of state can renew their Mississippi driver’s license that is within six months of expiration by mail.
+Mississippi Resident Service Member Driver’s License Renewal when Stationed out of State: Service members serving in the U.S. Armed Forces, stationed out of state can renew their Mississippi driver’s license that is within six months of expiration by mail.
 Service members must provide the following:

 - Copy Mississippi driver’s license

 - First page of military orders assigning Service member to current duty station